randomizedcoder/bazel_sysroot_lib_arm64/README.md

-# Bazel LLVM Sysroot for ARM64
+# Bazel Library Sysroot for ARM64

-This repository contains a statically compiled LLVM toolchain for ARM64 architecture that can be used with Bazel builds.
-Built using Nix, all components are statically linked, ensuring consistent behavior across different environments.
-The sysroot also includes coreutils to provide essential Unix tools needed during Bazel builds.
+This repository contains a collection of system libraries and headers for ARM64 architecture that can be used with Bazel builds.
+Built using Nix, it provides a consistent set of system dependencies across different environments.

 ## Available Make Targets

 - `make help` - Show available targets and their descriptions
 - `make update-flake` - Update flake.lock with latest dependencies
-- `make build` - Build the ARM64 LLVM toolchain using nix build
+- `make build` - Build the ARM64 library sysroot using nix build
-- `make tarball` - Create a .tar.gz archive of the ARM64 LLVM toolchain
+- `make tarball` - Create a .tar.gz archive of the ARM64 library sysroot
 - `make nix-tarball` - Create a .tar.gz archive using nix build
 - `make copy` - Copy files from Nix store to sysroot directory
 - `make push` - Push changes to GitHub with dated commit